 1615

-An infrared radiography image demonstrates that the slight shift in tone (pentimento) behind the milkmaid's red skirt indicates the existence of a large conspicuous clothes basket, later painted over by Vermeer.
-This was not the only time that Vermeer simplified his compositions by removing large objects from the picture.
-In the Woman Reading by an Open Window a dark-framed Cupid once was hung directly behind the girl and in the Maid Asleep, a dog once stood in the open doorway and a cavalier stood in the see-through room.
-Some critics believe they were removed to bring into precise focus the work's symbolic significance.
+An infrared radiography image reveals that the subtle tonal shift (pentimento) behind the milkmaid's red skirt indicates the presence of a large and noticeable clothes basket, which Vermeer later painted over.
+This instance was not the only occasion when Vermeer simplified his compositions by removing substantial objects from his paintings.
+In A Maid Asleep, a dog previously occupied the open doorway, and a cavalier stood in the adjoining room.
+Certain critics speculate that these elements were eliminated to more accurately emphasize the symbolic significance of the works.

-The most frequent explanation for the basket's disappearance is that the aesthetic balance of the composition would be improved.
-But scholar Paul Taylor has recently written that "contemporary art theoretical texts written in Dutch provide no evidence that 17th-century Dutch and Flemish artists tried to achieve an overall balance of design.
-Although Dutch authors wrote at some length about composition, ordinantie, they never suggested that 'visual balance' was a part of the concept as they understood it."
-In essence, "composition was first and foremost the attempt to tell a story clearly and logically."
+The most common explanation for the disappearance of the basket is the potential enhancement of aesthetic balance within the composition.
+However, scholar Paul Taylor recently asserted, "contemporary art theoretical texts written in Dutch provide no evidence that 17th-century Dutch and Flemish artists tried to achieve an overall balance of design.
+Although Dutch authors wrote at some length about composition, ordinantie, they never suggested that 'visual balance' was part of the concept as they understood it."
+Essentially, "composition was first and foremost the attempt to tell a story clearly and logically."

-Thus, Vermeer would have suppressed the basket to clarify the narrative of the picture rather than improve its formal balance.
-Taylor posits that "the maid would have to be a rather heedless person if she gathered all the laundry of the house, took it down to the kitchen and then left it on the floor while she made a meal with bread and milk."
+Therefore, it's likely that Vermeer omitted the basket to clarify the narrative of the painting rather than to enhance its formal balance.
+Taylor suggests, "The maid would have to be a rather heedless person if she gathered all the laundry of the house, took it down to the kitchen, and then left it on the floor while she made a meal with bread and milk."

 A Young Maid Servant